flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

     )

-After the AutoML job has completed, we can extract the S3 location containing the model artifacts and the model documentation of the final selected pipeline.
+After the AutoML job has completed, we can extract the S3 location containing the model artifacts of the final selected pipeline.

 .. code:: python